Members

 Prof Collins has a B.Sc. in Biological Sciences from Western New England College, Springfield, MA, and a Ph.D. in Medical Genetics from the University of British Columbia.
 As a pioneer in the field of translational genomics, Prof Collins was deeply involved in the development of molecular cytogenetics.
 He was the first to establish that genome copy number alteration predicts the risk of metastasis in prostate cancer patients and pioneered paired-end sequencing and its application to genome mapping strategies.
 More recently, Prof Collins has helped elucidate the mechanisms of transdifferentiation from prostatic adenocarcinoma to lethal neuroendocrine cancer which led to the development of liquid biopsies for prostate cancer.
 He established that the tumour microenvironment participates in driving prostate cancer metastasis and identified, for the first time, therapeutic vulnerabilities of mesothelioma.

-Prof Colin Semple
+Professor Colin Semple

 Head of Bioinformatics